Diamond Colour Guide

 The colour of the diamond refers to the lack of intrinsic colour found in a stone.
-Most diamonds will appear devoid of colour, but there will always be hints of either brown or yellow.
-The more yellow the stone, the lower its quality and lesser its worth.
+Most diamonds will appear devoid of colour, but there will always be either brown or yellow hints—the more yellow the rock, the lower it's quality and lesser its worth.

-The issue of diamond colour has been one of great concern of specialists for centuries, and this lead to the development of a definitive colour scale in the 1950s by the Gemological Institute of America.
-This widely adopted scale starts with D (highest quality) and ends with Z (lowest quality).
-The exclusion of A-C allows for the future proofing of the scale against the potential discovery of even higher quality stones.
+The issue of diamond colour has been one of great concern of specialists for centuries.
+This led to the development of a definitive colour scale in the 1950s by the Gemological Institute of America.
+This widely adopted scale starts with D (highest quality) and ends with Z (lowest grade).
+The exclusion of A-C allows for the future-proofing of the scale against the potential discovery of even higher quality stones.